aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/EntityControl/EntityControl Methods.md

 ````

 ### CreateItem

-Items uses a different method which is more a helper to create an item as an NPC.
-TODO: this will be documented at a later time since most of this involves [NPCControl](../NPCControl/NPCControl.md)
+Items uses a different method which is more a helper to create an [Item](../NPCControl/ObjectTypes/Item.md) object as an map entity.
+This is the one of the few ways that creating an [NPCControl](../NPCControl/NPCControl.md) dynamically is supported.
+For more information, check [CreateItem](../NPCControl/ObjectTypes/Item.md#entitycontrolcreateitem).

 ````cs
 public static NPCControl CreateItem(Vector3 startpos, int itemtype, int itemid, Vector3 direction, int timer)
 ````

 ## Lifecycle methods
 These methods are called by Unity events during key moments in the entity lifecycle.
 Some of them can be called outside of them, but being part of the lifecycle is their main purpose.

 ### LateStart
 This method uses the `setup` field as a fire and forget which means it will only be called once during the first [LateUpdate](Update%20process/Unity%20events/LateUpdate.md) and then never called again.
 More details at [LateStart](Notable%20methods/LateStart.md).

 ````cs